robin-rpr/calos/INSTALL.rst

 If you don’t have sudo, you can:

-  * Run Charliecloud directly from the build directory; add :code:`$BUILD_DIR/bin` to your :code:`$PATH` and you are good to go, without :code:`make install`.
+  * Run Clearly directly from the build directory; add :code:`$BUILD_DIR/bin` to your :code:`$PATH` and you are good to go, without :code:`make install`.